If you’re a business exec, most of your day-to-day is likely spent in (Zoom) meetings, sending emails or responding to Slack messages.

 Luckily, this practice is as easy as saying Thnks!

-Since a Thnks is a grateful gesture that an individual can share with another in order to demonstrate their appreciation for both the recipient and their relationship, try Thnking your customers, prospective partners, and employees to strengthen these connections.
+Since a Thnks is a grateful gesture that an individual can share with another in order to demonstrate their appreciation for both the recipient and their relationship, try Thnking your customers and prospective partners to strengthen these connections.